MuhammadZabir/ResearchManagement/README.md

 - Run the command $ cake server.
 - Open browser and go to http://localhost:8765.

+### Warn
+Do not ever push anything related to <projectfolder>/config and <projectfolder>/vendor and <projectfolder>/src/Model/Table

+For further information regarding your modules please do refer to <projectfolder>/artifacts/Reference.
 Any enquiries do ask your team lead or me.

 -Zabir-